Femtoscopic study of the $\Lambda\alpha$ interaction: Methods

-In Fig.~\ref{fig:PhaseShift}, normalized $\Lambda\alpha$ phase shifts $\delta/\pi$ calculated with various potential models are shown as functions of the magnitude of the relative momentum $q=\sqrt{2\mu E}$\footnote{To determine the momentum, we use the reduced mass $\mu$ also for the nonlocal potentials, because the scattering momentum is defined in the asymptotic region $r\to \infty$ where $\mu^*\to\mu$.}.
-The behavior of the low-energy phase shift is constrained by the bound state $^{5}_\Lambda \mathrm{He}$ below the threshold.
+In Fig.~\ref{fig:PhaseShift}, normalized $\Lambda\alpha$ phase shifts $\delta/\pi$ calculated with various potential models are shown as functions of the magnitude of the relative momentum $q=\sqrt{2\mu E}$.\footnote{To determine the momentum, we use the reduced mass $\mu$ also for the nonlocal potentials, because the scattering momentum is defined in the asymptotic region $r\to \infty$ where $\mu^*\to\mu$.} The behavior of the low-energy phase shift is constrained by the bound state $^{5}_\Lambda \mathrm{He}$ below the threshold.
 The $\Lambda$ binding energy of $^{5}_\Lambda \mathrm{He}$ is listed in Table~\ref{tab:Properties}.
 The results are similar since all models are constructed to reproduce the experimental value.
-The scattering length $a_0$ and the effective length $r_{\rm eff}$ are defined with the effective range expansion parameters as
+The scattering length $a_0$ and the effective length $r_{\rm eff}$ are defined with the effective-range expansion parameters as

 Obtained values are listed in Table~\ref{tab:Properties}.
 We note that the ordering of the magnitude of $a_0$ and $r_{\rm eff}$ coincides with the ordering of the value of the potential $U_{\Lambda\alpha}$ at $r=0$, except for Chi3 w/o mom.
-To check the convergence of the effective range expansion, we evaluate the binding energy estimated by the truncated effective range expansion~\cite{Hyodo:2013iga}
+To check the convergence of the effective-range expansion, we evaluate the binding energy estimated by the truncated effective-range expansion~\cite{Hyodo:2013iga},

 in Table~\ref{tab:Properties}.
-It is seen that the exact binding energy $B_\Lambda$ is reasonably estimated by $B_\Lambda^{\rm ERE}$, indicating the good convergence of the effective range expansion.
+It is seen that the exact binding energy $B_\Lambda$ is reasonably estimated by $B_\Lambda^{\rm ERE}$, indicating the good convergence of the effective-range expansion.
 At the same time, however, the deviation of $B_\Lambda$ and $B_\Lambda^{\rm ERE}$ increases for models with larger $r_{\rm eff}$.